transdigiware/blockchain/vscode-extension.md

 **Node**

 If your smart contract was written in Node, then you might need to update it.
 By default, a Fabric v1.4 peer will create a Node v8 runtime, and a Fabric v2.x peer creates a Node v12 runtime.
 In order for a smart contract to work with Node v12 runtime, the `fabric-contract-api` and `fabric-shim` node modules must be at v1.4.5 or greater.
 If you are using a smart contract that was originally written to work with Fabric 1.4, update the Node modules by running the following command before deploying the smart contract on a Fabric v2.x peer.
-See [Support and Compatibility for fabric-chaincode-node](https://github.com/hyperledger/fabric-chaincode-node/blob/master/COMPATIBILITY.md) for more information.
+See [Support and compatibility for fabric-chaincode-node](https://github.com/hyperledger/fabric-chaincode-node/blob/main/COMPATIBILITY.md) for more information.
 ```
 npm install --save fabric-contract-api@latest-1.4 fabric-shim@latest-1.4
 ```